atheodosiou/ng-bootstrap-table/projects/ng-bootstrap-table/README.md

 Event | Parameters | Description
 --- | --- | ---
-onRowSelect | Object | Callback to invoke when a row is selected. onPageChange | Object | Callback to invoke when a page is changed.
+onRowSelect | Object | Callback to be invoked when a row is selected. onPageChange | PageEvent | Callback to be invoked when a page is changed.

 ### Event parameters